UConn Huskies take on the Oklahoma Sooners in Sweet 16

 BETMGM SPORTSBOOK LINE: Huskies -15.5; over/under is 153.5

-BOTTOM LINE: No. 3 UConn and No. 11 Oklahoma meet in the NCAA Tournament Sweet 16.
+BOTTOM LINE: No. 3 UConn plays No. 11 Oklahoma in the Sweet 16 round of the NCAA Tournament.

-The Huskies have gone 21-0 against Big East opponents, with a 12-3 record in non-conference play.
-UConn has a 30-3 record against opponents over .500.
+The Huskies’ record in Big East play is 21-0, and their record is 12-3 in non-conference games.
+UConn leads the Big East averaging 81.7 points and is shooting 51.3%.

 The Sooners are 13-6 in SEC play.
-Oklahoma is 23-7 against opponents with a winning record.
+Oklahoma is 2-0 in games decided by 3 points or fewer.

 UConn averages 8.7 made 3-pointers per game, 2.1 more made shots than the 6.6 per game Oklahoma gives up.
-Oklahoma has shot at a 45.8% rate from the field this season, 11.2 percentage points higher than the 34.6% shooting opponents of UConn have averaged.
+Oklahoma averages 8.5 made 3-pointers per game this season, 1.9 more made shots on average than the 6.6 per game UConn allows.

-Raegan Beers is averaging 17.5 points and 9.3 rebounds for the Sooners.
-Payton Verhulst is averaging 14.6 points over the last 10 games.
+Raegan Beers is shooting 64.7% and averaging 17.5 points for the Sooners.
+Payton Verhulst is averaging 2.3 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Huskies: 10-0, averaging 84.5 points, 34.9 rebounds, 20.8 assists, 11.0 steals and 5.1 blocks per game while shooting 52.8% from the field.
 Their opponents have averaged 49.9 points per game.